 Gitesi continues to produce some of the best coffee we see from the region, and this year's lots are of significant quality.
-Right from the get-go, Gitesi has such an attractive set of aromatics, perfumed with dried wildflowers, red honey, and clove spice in the dry grounds.
-Aspects of complex sugar browning come into full view when you add the hot water, with a rich sweetness of caramel candies and vanilla hanging heavy in the air and with a floral note ready to be released on the break.
-City+ roasts are intensely sweet, flavors of raw cane juice providing the backdrop.
-Citrus notes pop out on top, lemon oil and orange blossom florals, as well as a candied peel note.
-There is a flavor of pineapple upside down cake as the coffee cools, candied tropical fruits, and baking spices.
-Dark roasts are very sweet too and have cinnamon bark punch, with chocolate/cacao roast tones.
+Right from the get-go, Gitesi has such an attractive set of aromatics - cardamom, caramel butter, turbinado sugar, and a floral-like Darjeeling tea note, are all representative in the dry grounds.
+Aspects of complex sugar browning come into full view when you add the hot water.
+The wet grounds have a rich sweetness at light roast levels.
+Brown sugar and butter hang heavy in the air and with a slight floral note underneath.
+There's a tartness to the cup that in light roasts especially takes on flavors of rose hips and mandarin orange.
+There's a refined sweetness as well, like raw cane sugar.
+Buttery flavors shift toward lactic/cream as the cup cools and with hints of vanilla, tastes of cream soda.
+Dark roasts are very sweet too and have cinnamon bark punch too with a pleasant woodiness.
 Gitesi changes quite a bit from light to dark roasts, and the sweetness is potent all the way to the outer edge of Full City (but for the most complex cup, don't stray far from City+/Full City).
-The finish is very clean, with notes of peach and chocolate syrup filling out the aftertaste.
+The finish is honeyed, and holds on long into the aftertaste.
 Gitesi brews so well, and will also make for a great SO espresso showing depth in sweetness.